top of page

 $60 to $90

-Preanesthetic labwork is required for all procedures.
-To help keep costs low, preanesthetic panels are send-out only.
-This will require a visit at least 2 business days prior to your scheduled procedure.
-Labwork from other veterinary practices may be accepted if is has been performed within 3 months and includes at minimum a CBC and chemistry panel.
-Pricing depends on the needs of your pet.
+Pre-anesthetic labwork is required for all procedures to ensure your pet’s safety under anesthesia.
+To help keep costs low, our pre-anesthetic panels are send-out only.
+Labwork from other veterinary practices may be accepted if it was performed within the past 3 months and includes at minimum a CBC and Chemistry 10 panel.

 SANOS Sealant